These fresh salmon cakes have a mild Thai flavoring, giving a light freshness that compliments the salmon perfectly. Easy, versatile and delicious.

 - 1 handful cilantro coriander, roughly chopped

-- 3 tbsp coconut milk approx, or a little more
+- 3 tablespoon coconut milk approx, or a little more